 For the purposes of immigration, a self-employed person is a foreign national who:

 - intends and is able to be self-employed in Canada, and

 - can contribute to Canada’s economy in one of the required areas.

-Relevant experience for a self-employed person means at least two years of experience of experience in their intended business in Canada.
+Relevant experience for a self-employed person means at least two years of experience in their intended business in Canada.

-You will also need to take part in specified economic activies.
-These activies for self-employed individuals are selected by the province and decided by the laws of the province.
+You will also need to take part in specified economic activities.
+These activities for self-employed individuals are selected by the province and decided by the laws of the province.

 - cultural activities,